Camera settings are marked with Nominal values, but they use their actual precise values

-ISO is similar to shutter speed (linear), but special today.
-In history, ISO values also initially began at IS0 1 (from 20).
-The European DIN rating began at DIN 1° = ASA 1, both = 20 as a base.
-Using the standard Stop Number rule that 20 is value ISO 1, and then 26⅔ = ISO 101.6 which is a third stop less than full stop 125 (like the nominal 1/125 second shutter speed number, actually 1/128).
-Which was OK in film days then, we didn't care that much if ISO 125 was the full stop.
+ISO is similar to shutter speed (linear powers of 2), except ISO is special today.
+In history, ISO values also initially began at IS0 1 (from 2 0).
+The European DIN rating began at DIN 1° = ASA 1, both = 2 0 as a base.
+Using the standard Stop Number rule that 2 0 is value ISO 1, and then 2 6.667 = ISO 101.59 which is a third stop less than full stop 125 (like the nominal 1/125 second shutter speed number, both actually 128).
+Which was OK in film days then, we just bought the film and didn't care if ISO 125 was a full stop.

-For empirical example of today's need of this offset, we see a Nikon DSLR if set to ISO 1250 is 1/3 stop less than 1600 (1250 chosen here specifically to Not be an even full stop to see this).
+For empirical example of today's need of this offset, we see a Nikon DSLR if set to ISO 1250 is 1/3 stop less than 1600.
 The camera then reports ISO 1250 nominal in the menu and Exif, but deep into the extended Exif (Maker Notes section), it also reports ISO 1270 there, that it actually uses.
-Users don't much care about the exact value, they just want to be sure it is 1/3 stop less than ISO 1600.
+Users don't much care about the exact numerical value, they just want it to be 1/3 stop less than ISO 1600.

-Anyway, the ISO chart above places ISO 100 as a precise full stop, and computes correct values for 1/3 and 1/2 stops (correct relative to ISO 100), and also shows 1/6 stops for ISO too (only if between ISO 25 and 6400, to save a few lines).
+Anyway, to match the cameras, the ISO chart above places ISO 100 as a precise full stop, and computes correct values for 1/3 and 1/2 stops (correct relative to ISO 100), and also shows 1/6 stops for ISO too (shown only if between ISO 50 and 6400, to save a few lines).

 Copyright © 2011-2017 by Wayne Fulton - All rights are reserved.